broadinstitute/warp/website/docs/Pipelines/Multiome_Pipeline/README.md

 | adapter_seq_read1 | Optional string describing the adapter sequence for ATAC read 1 paired-end reads to be used during adapter trimming with Cutadapt; default is "GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAG". | String |
 | adapter_seq_read3 | Optional string describing the adapter sequence for ATAC read 2 paired-end reads to be used during adapter trimming with Cutadapt; default is "TCGTCGGCAGCGTCAGATGTGTATAAGAGACAG". | String |
 | atac_whitelist | Optional file containing the list of valid barcodes for 10x multiome ATAC adata; default is "gs://gcp-public-data--broad-references/RNA/resources/arc-v1/737K-arc-v1_atac.txt". | File |

+#### Sample inputs for analyses in a Terra Workspace

+The Multiome pipeline is currently available on the cloud-based platform Terra.
+After registering, you can access the [Multiome public workspace](https://app.terra.bio/#workspaces/warp-pipelines/Multiome) which is preloaded with instructions and sample data.
+Please view the [Support Center](https://support.terra.bio/hc/en-us) for more information on using the Terra platform.

 ## Tasks